build-on-aws/content/posts/when-should-i-failover/index.md

 This also gives you a view from customer's perspective i.e. if you see a failed deep health check that means your customer's might also be seeing errors.

-So far, we have built observability from system perspective, customer's perspective, and a deep health check.
+So far, we have built observability from system's as well as customer's perspective and a deep health check.
 Let's focus on implementing business metrics next.

 ### Building business level health checks